 In contrast, age trends for young forests generally remain less clearly defined.
-In large part, this is because their data records remain relatively sparse (i.e., have low representation of different geographical regions for any given age) for most variables, particularly in the tropics (Anderson-Teixeira et al 2016).
-In addition, variation in the type and severity of stand-initiating disturbances introduces significant heterogeneity in both initial values and age trends of C cycle variables (e.g., Cook-Patton et al 2020) While this review provides a first analysis of age trends in forest C cycling for multiple variables at a global scale, improved resolution of these trends will require additional data.
+In large part, this is because their data records remain relatively sparse (i.e., have a low representation of different geographical regions for any given age) for most variables, particularly in the tropics (Anderson-Teixeira et al 2016).
+In addition, variation in the type and severity of stand-initiating disturbances introduces significant heterogeneity in both initial values and age trends of C cycle variables (e.g., Cook-Patton et al 2020).
+While this review provides the first analysis of age trends in forest C cycling for multiple variables at a global scale, improved resolution of these trends will require additional data.